QuentinPerez/42-toolkit/README.md

 Welcome, First just take a look at [these guidelines](CONTRIBUTING.md)

+Feel free to contribute :smiley::beers:

 #### How to thank us ?

-Just click on star button :)
+Just click on :star: button :kissing_heart:

 ===